 Our tax dollars pay for our road infrastructure, and it is Caltrans’ duty to ensure the safety of drivers on the road, and protect pedestrians navigating those systems of transportation as well.
-Essentially, factoring pedestrians into evaluating the safety of the massive transportation infrastructure it oversees is a game changer for Caltrans moving forward.
-A huge part of the problem is the way Caltrans was conducting their own surveys on traffic safety at marked crosswalks.
+Essentially, factoring pedestrians into evaluating the safety of the massive transportation infrastructure it oversees is a game-changer for Caltrans moving forward.
+A huge part of the problem is the way Caltrans was conducting its own surveys on traffic safety at marked crosswalks.
 Their system simply gaged the number of cars driving on average through an intersection instead of factoring in statistics on average pedestrian usage of an intersection and the ratio of accidents to the number of people crossing the intersection on average by foot.

-If Caltrans had gathered statistics from ratios analysis based on pedestrian traffic and the number of accidents generated at the intersection where Ms. Liou’s accident occurred at Ludeman Lane, it would have discovered that the intersection had significant record for pedestrian accidents.
-Caltrans overlooked what should have been the first thing they tended to, in determining how to ensure pedestrian safety: statistics based on pedestrians and personal injuries at cross walks, instead of simply the average number of cars passing through the intersection in a day.
+If Caltrans had gathered statistics from ratios analysis based on pedestrian traffic and the number of accidents generated at the intersection where Ms. Liou’s accident occurred at Ludeman Lane, it would have discovered that the intersection had a significant record for pedestrian accidents.
+Caltrans overlooked what should have been the first thing they tended to, in determining how to ensure pedestrian safety: statistics based on pedestrians and personal injuries at crosswalks, instead of simply the average number of cars passing through the intersection in a day.
 Due to Caltrans’ negligence, the intersection where Ms. Lious was hit turned out to be twenty times more dangerous than the federal report’s rubric to determine the “acceptable” limit.

 Verdict Paints A Picture of Exactly How Complicated Things Are